 Federal Marketing Orders and Agreements:

-Marketing orders and agreements are legal instruments issued by the USDA Secretary that are designed to stabilize market conditions for certain agricultural commodities by regulating the handling of those commodities in interstate or foreign commerce.
-Under the applicable regulations, marketing orders for any commodity or its products, other than milk, must be designed to accomplish at least one of the following goals:
+Marketing orders and agreements are legal instruments issued by the USDA Secretary that are designed to stabilize market conditions for certain agricultural commodities.
+Marketing orders regulate the interstate or foreign commerce of those commodities.
+Once approved by the USDA Secretary and producers, marketing orders bind the entire industry in a specified geographic area.
+Marketing order and agreements are broken down into three specific categories: (1).
+Fruits, Vegetables and Specialty Crops, (2).
+Milk and Dairy Products, and (3).
+Miscellaneous Commodities.
+Under the applicable regulations, market orders for any commodity or its products, aside from milk or milk products must be designed to accomplish at least one of the following goals:

 - limit and/or allot the amount of any commodity, or any grade, size, or quality of that commodity that is marketed;